RULES AND REGULATIONS ADOPTED 2022

 3.c A team manager may bat as many players as he or she desires, with a minimum of 9.
 Batters cannot be deleted or skipped over, regardless of their batting position or when they were added during the game.

-For GPMABL Classic games, at least 14 uniformed players must have at least one plate appearance during the game.
+For GPMABL Classic games, teams must include 10 batters in the lineup if there are at least that number of players in uniform, and at least 14 uniformed players must have at least one plate appearance during the game.
 If a team has 15 or more uniformed players, they may elect to bat 14 players only (at least one plate appearance for 14 players).
 If a team has 13 or fewer uniformed players, the opposing team will have the option to bat the same number of uniformed players despite the number of uniformed players they have.
 Example: Team A has 13 uniformed players and Team B has 21 uniformed players.
 Team A must get all 13 players at least one plate appearance.
 Team B has the option of only getting 13 players one plate appearance as well, despite the fact they would normally have to get 14 players one plate appearance.
 In the event that the game ends with unbatted players, the violating team, under proper protest, will forfeit any win garnered.
 A team MAY declare at the time that lineups are exchanged prior to the start of play that any batting order position (i.e. 9, 10, 11, etc.) can be occupied by two (2) players in each such batting position.
 That is, 9A/9B, 10, 11A/11B, 12, etc. The first time that position 9 gets an at bat, 9A would hit and the next time this slot hits, 9B would be up.
 Then 9A hits the third time this spot in the order comes up, and so on, alternating between these two players throughout the game.
 Once a team declares the use of this A/B system, it must continue using it for the remainder of the game.
 Hitters in the A/B position may be pinch hit for, just as any other player.

 3.d A manager may add batters to the bottom of the lineup at any time but if a batter is pinch-hit or run for, he or she may not re-enter the game as a hitter, but may remain in the game as a fielder or pitcher.
 Each team has a hitting and a defensive lineup that are independent of each other.
 Players may play in either lineup or both.